 - Some other substantial reason (SOSR)

-Fair procedure will be slightly different in each of the five scenarios.
-In a misconduct case you would have to fully investigate the allegations before convening a disciplinary hearing at which the employee is allowed to be accompanied.
-In a redundancy scenario you must consult with the employees as soon as possible and offer suitable alternative employment if available.
+The fair procedure will be slightly different in each of the five scenarios.
+In a misconduct case, you would have to fully investigate the allegations before convening a disciplinary hearing at which the employee is allowed to be accompanied.
+In a redundancy scenario, you must consult with the employees as soon as possible and offer suitable alternative employment if available.